kinojms/obsidian-notes/CSOPESY/IV. CPU Scheduling.md

 	3. waiting to ready
 	4. terminates

-## Preemtive and Nonpreemtive Scheduling
+## Preemptive and Nonpreemptive Scheduling
 - inutusan ng nanay - preemptive (can be interrupted)
 - taking an exam - nonpreemtive (cant stop once started)